 - a.
-Complete Application Form containing all of the applicable information and submittals described in this section; - b.
-Certificate of agent or power of attorney if other than owner; - c.
-City required review fees; - d.
-Open Space plan; - e.
-Parkland Dedication Plan; - f.
-Traffic Impact Assessment (TIA) masterplan level; - g.
-Drainage Study masterplan level; - h.
-LID analysis masterplan level; - i.
-Transportation Network Plan, if new roads, trails, or transportation systems are proposed as part of the development; - j.
-Conceptual Utility Plan, including utility size, location, and slope, with backup calculations and/or models. - k.
-Covenants, Conditions & Restrictions (CCR's) draft, if proposing private streets or other community amenity or facility to be owned and maintained by the homeowners association or property owners association; - l.
+Complete Application Form containing all of the applicable information and submittals described in this section;

+- b.
+Certificate of agent or power of attorney if other than owner;

+- c.
+City required review fees;

+- d.
+Open Space plan;

+- e.
+Parkland Dedication Plan;

+- f.
+Traffic Impact Assessment (TIA) masterplan level;

+- g.
+Drainage Study masterplan level;

+- h.
+LID analysis masterplan level;

+- i.
+Transportation Network Plan, if new roads, trails, or transportation systems are proposed as part of the development

+- j.
+Conceptual Utility Plan, including utility size and locations size, location, and slope, with backup calculations and/or models. - k.
+Covenants, Conditions & Restrictions (CCR's) draft if proposing private streets or other community amenity or facility to be owned and maintained by the homeowners association or property owners association; - 1.
 Fire protection concept plan; - m.
 Digital copy of all submittal items; - n.
 Digital map file either .dwg or .shp file type or other digital file format approved by the Planning Director; - o.
 Groundwater Availability Report (GAR), if required; - p.
 Texas Department of Transportation approval for any contemplated modifications to a statemaintained roadway or driveway cuts off of state highways; - q.
-Approval of amendments to the City's adopted Major Thoroughfare Plan or other Comprehensive Master Plan for public facilities and services necessary to serve the proposed development; - r.
-Approval of Plat Waivers - s.
+Approval for any contemplated dedication of parkland; - Approval of amendments to the City's adopted Major Thoroughfare Plan or other Comprehensive Master Plan for public facilities and services necessary to serve the proposed development; - s.
+Approval of Plat Waivers - t.
 For water and sanitary sewer systems provided by entities other than the City of Boerne, the applicant shall provide the City with a current letter of approval from the TCEQ certifying that the water or sanitary sewer system serving the development is in compliance with the rules and regulations of the TCEQ and that the public water or sanitary sewer system provider holds a current valid Certificate of Convenience and Necessity (CCN) for the area proposed for development.
 The letter of approval from the TCEQ shall be accompanied by a map delineating the boundaries of the CCN in the vicinity of the development. - 5.
-Format and Detailed Content of the Master Development Plan
+Format and Detailed Content of the Master Development Plan - a.
+The Master Development Plan shall be prepared by a qualified professional engineer, certified land planner, registered architect or registered professional land surveyor at a scale no smaller than one inch (1") equals two hundred feet (200'), or as approved by the Planning and Zoning Commission, and on sheets no larger than twenty-two inches (22") by thirty-four inches (34") in size sheets, or twenty four inch (24") by thirty six inch (36") sheets.
+Five (5) hard copies and one (1), pdf copy of the Master Development Plan in compliance with